rjmarwil/Intro-to-capybara/README.md

 ###### Events
-- Users can create an event at an event.
+- Users can create an event at a location.
 - Users can see a show page for an event.
 - Users can edit an event.
 - Users can delete an event.